neo4j-partners/amazon-cloud-formation-neo4j/test/benchmarking/providers/PROVIDERS-API-README.md

 ## Deleting Clusters

-The delete-cluster.sh script always takes a STACK_NAME as an argument, and destroys the cluster.
+The delete.sh script always takes a STACK_NAME as an argument, and destroys the cluster.
 The STACK_NAME is some token that the provider needs to destroy the cluster.
 What this token is varies by provider (AWS vs. GCP for example)

+## Instance Requirements

+- Must be accessible by bolt, with the username/password provided.
+- Must be a non-default password, so the benchmark is not required to change it before doing writes.
+- Must provide minimum 50GB of disk, so that write-heavy workloads have space to work with and the benchmark doesn't fail due to uninteresting reasons (no more disk)

+Anything not mentioned above is left up to the provider to decide/configure.